pcotret/litex-wiki/Reuse-a-(System)Verilog,-VHDL,-(n)Migen,-Spinal-HDL,-Chisel-core.md

 # Intro
-Most of the open-source/shared LiteX designs are directly described in Migen/LiteX, but LiteX but is also **heavily used** to integrate/reuse traditional **Verilog/VHDL** cores (commercial or open-source) and also to integrate cores from described in **Spinal-HDL, nMigen or other high level HDL DSL** through **Verilog**.
+Most of the open-source/shared LiteX designs are directly described in Migen/LiteX, but LiteX but is also **heavily used** to integrate/reuse traditional **Verilog/VHDL** cores (commercial or open-source) and also to integrate cores described in **Spinal-HDL, nMigen or other high level HDL DSL** through **Verilog**.

-It's for example very common to create mixed language SoC similar to the following one:
+It is for example very common to create mixed language SoC similar to the following one:

 ![](https://user-images.githubusercontent.com/1450143/141784446-e60d3905-6f1c-4773-89b9-dfe2074b5686.png)